UKCloud/documentation/articles/connectivity/conn-faq-psn-police.md

 ## What is PSN for Policing?

-The Public Services Network for Policing is a closed user group (CUG) operated by Vodafone over the PSN-A, using cryptographic overlays, connecting all UK police forces.
+The Public Services Network for Policing is a closed user group (CUG) operated by Vodafone over the PSN, using cryptographic overlays, connecting all UK police forces.
 Supplier CUGs are also available.

 ## What is the Enhanced Regime?

-The Enhanced Regime is sometimes referred to as the PSN in Policing (Protect), which is a set of controls over and above PSN-P encryption.
-It is generally used to exchange data between police and non-police organisations.
+The Enhanced Regime is sometimes referred to as the PSN in Policing (Protect), which is a set of controls over and above PSN encryption.
+It's generally used to exchange data between police and non-police organisations.

 ## Why are there two policing networks?